 ElectroBOOM Electronics experiments.
 Lots of sparks and mishaps.
 Very funny!

 Jörg Sprave About slingshots.
 Jörg often builts crazy slinkshot contraptions.

-Clickspring (website) home machining
+Clickspring (website) home machining and clock making

 Paul Elkins Human powered transport, small boats, mobile shelters